We can use Gmail SMTP to manage our outgoing emails and receive them in our inbox when properly configured with the Postfix program.

 sudo nano /etc/postfix/main.cf

-Scroll to the bottom to find the relayhost = option and set it to Gmail SMTP server
+Please scroll to the bottom to find the relayhost = option and set it to the Gmail SMTP server

 relayhost = [smtp.gmail.com]:587

 We will be using the encrypted TLS connection for all the outgoing emails; hence the port number is set to 587

 Next, we will be adding a few lines at the end of all other existing code to enable secure authentication and read the hashed password for SMTP.